emilia113/OmniGenBench/README.md

 <div align="center">
   <img src="assets/class.png" width="85%">
 </div>
-With 50+ diverse sub-tasks, **OmniGenBench** serves as a novel and comprehensive benchmark for evaluating the generality, adaptability, and reasoning capabilities of state-of-the-art generative models across both perception- and cognition-oriented generation tasks.
+With **50+ diverse sub-tasks**, OmniGenBench serves as a novel and comprehensive benchmark for evaluating the generality, adaptability, and reasoning capabilities of state-of-the-art generative models across both perception- and cognition-oriented generation tasks.

 OmniGenBench ensures task diversity and difficulty by building on MegaBench, a widely acknowledged multimodal benchmark.
 We reverse-engineer text queries from its tasks and apply human filtering for accuracy and challenge.

 To enable precise evaluation, we design dedicated evaluation protocols for both perception- and cognition-centric tasks.
 Each task is assigned a tailored evaluation criterion, and our protocol aligns closely with human judgment, ensuring both accuracy and consistency in performance assessment.

----

 ## 🛠️ Quick Start

 Evaluation data and toolkit will be available shortly.

----

 ## 🎨 Model Outputs Showcase
 <div align="center">